jcosta33/file-manager/README.md

-# Task Boilerplate
+# File manager

-This is a simple boilerplate for the frontend task.
-You are free to use it and modify it to your needs.
+This is a simple file manager app.
+I have taken some inspiration from DDD when I created the frontend file structure, though not very strict.

 ## Installation